New Zealand’s central bank lifts benchmark cash rate to 2.5%

 WELLINGTON, New Zealand (AP) — New Zealand’s central bank on Wednesday lifted its benchmark interest rate by half a percentage point to 2.5% as it attempts to curb inflation.

-It was the third time this year that the Central Bank of New Zealand has lifted the cash rate by 50 basis points, following hikes in April and May.
+It was the third time this year that the Reserve Bank of New Zealand has lifted the cash rate by 50 basis points, following hikes in April and May.
 There was also a quarter percentage point rise in February.

 The bank has forecast that the rate will peak at 4% late next year.